guysmoilov/vagrant-deepdream/README.md

 <br/>
 This is pretty much just a simple bootstrap to package up the above and get them running.
 I can't claim to even understand most of what those guys are talking about (yet!).
 Thanks for creating cool things.
 <br/>
 Uses Vagrant and Virtualbox to set up.
+Box based on Ubuntu 14.04.
 <br/>
 Thanks to Max for challenging me to make this.
 The tiger picture in the example is the logo for his band, the Tigers of Pluto.
 [Check them out](https://www.facebook.com/tigersofpluto)